 The Elementary Education Act of 1870 was the first of a number of Acts of Parliament passed between 1870 and 1893 to create compulsory education in England and Wales for children aged between five and thirteen.
 It was known as The Forster Act after its sponsor William Forster.
 This at last put an end to very young children working in the mills.

-Thomas Atkinson re-built his mill, but within two years he was declared bankrupt.
+Thomas Atkinson re-built his mill, but within two years his Colne Mill business was ruined.
 He returned to work at the family business at Bradley Mills, Huddersfield, and died in 1838, aged 59.

 © Christine Widdall 2018